SchildiChat/website/src/privacy/index.md

 This website is hosted on a [Hetzner cloud](https://www.hetzner.com/cloud) server.
 It's technically inevitable to obtain some information like your IP address and the time of access.
-This data is not processed in any technically unnecessary manner.
+This data is not processed in any technically unnecessary manner except for statistical analysis.
 No cookies are set. 🍪😋